Rationalist community: AI safety

-Extreme values
+Other beliefs

 Bloomberg Businessweek journalist Ellen Huet adds that the rationalist movement "valorizes extremes: seeking rational truth above all else, donating the most money and doing the utmost good for the most important reason.
 This way of thinking can lend an attractive clarity, but it can also provide cover for destructive or despicable behavior".

 Writing in The New Yorker, Gideon Lewis-Kraus argues that rationalists "have given safe harbor to some genuinely egregious ideas," such as scientific racism and neoreactionary views, and that "the rationalists' general willingness to pursue orderly exchanges on objectionable topics, often with monstrous people, remains not only a point of pride but a constitutive part of the subculture's self-understanding."
 Though this attitude is based on "the view that vile ideas should be countenanced and refuted rather than left to accrue the status of forbidden knowledge", rationalists also hold the view that other ideas, referred to as information hazards, are dangerous and should be suppressed.
 Roko's basilisk and the writings of Ziz LaSota are commonly cited information hazards among rationalists.

 Some members and former members of the community have said that aspects of the community can be cult-like.

 In The New York Times, religious scholar Greg Epstein stated: "When you think about the billions at stake and the radical transformation of lives across the world because of the eccentric vision of this group, how much more cult-y does it have to be for this to be a cult?
 Not much."